Infants and Toddlers

 You are welcome to phone us at any time.
-The Kaiako, Christie or Debbie are always available to send you an email or text message to update you with how your child is settling in.
+The Kaiako are always happy to speak with you and offer information on how your child is settling in.
 Please do not hesitate, we are here to support you.

-If your child is sick or will be absent please contact Debbie in the office by phoning or emailing.
+If your child is sick or will be absent please contact the office by phoning or emailing.

 Your child's first day at Campus Corner

 Please place you child’s bag in one of our lockers under the bench.
 All named bottles/lunch boxes can be placed in the fridge and any medications are passed on to a teacher.